+It is very important that health care workers have good understanding about the risk of blood-borne pathogens at work place and about the preventive measures for reducing risk.
 In this study, the majorities of the respondents were very knowledgeable of the harmful effects of bloodborne pathogens and identified HIV as a potential harm followed by hepatitis and bacterial infections.
 In this study, health care workers employed in the health sector for longer periods were more aware of universal precautions compared with those who served for shorter periods.
-Training and education have been found to be of paramount importance to developing awareness among health care workers, as well as improving adherence to high-quality clinical practice.
-This research findings is congruent with the findings of the study carried out by (Rapiti, et al., 2005), who found that he greater awareness of universal precautions among health care workers employed for a longer period non-compliance among medical doctors and nurses are associated with insufficient knowledge, workload, forgetfulness, workplace safety and the insight that colleagues also failed to track.
+Training and education have been found to be of paramount importance to developing Perspectives' among health care workers, as well as improving adherence to high-quality clinical practice.
+This research findings is congruent with the findings of the study carried out by (Rapiti, et al., 2005), who found that he greater Perspectives' of universal precautions among health care workers employed for a longer period non-compliance among medical doctors and nurses are associated with insufficient knowledge, workload, forgetfulness, workplace safety and the insight that colleagues also failed to track.

-Personnel protective equipments reduce the risk of exposure of the health care provider's skin or mucous membranes to potentially infectious materials.
+Personnel protective equipment's reduce the risk of exposure of the health care provider's skin or mucous membranes to potentially infectious materials.
 Protective barriers reduce the risk of exposure to blood and other body fluids to which universal precautions apply.
 Examples of protective barriers include gloves, gowns, masks, and protective eyewear.
-Just over one half of the respondents indicated that they were with protective equipment most times.
+Just over one half of the respondents indicated that they were provided with protective equipment most times.
 Furthermore, more nurses were provided with protective equipment than medical technologists and medical doctors.
 Interestingly, more respondents who were aware of universal precautions reported being provided with protective equipment more often than those who were somewhat or not aware.
-This study results congruent with the research data carried out by Pournaras, et al, 2004, who reported that less than two-thirds of health care workers claimed that they always used personal protective equipment such as aprons, gowns and gloves, during surgeries and while conducting deliveries.
-According to Jawaid, et al, among medical doctors working in a tertiary care hospital in Pakistan, compliance for hand washing was 86%, for wearing gloves was 79%, masks 46%, eye goggles 25% and for using gowns/plastic aprons was 45%.35 However, there is sometimes a high rate of non-compliance among health care workers and this may be due to a lack of understanding among health care workers of how to properly use protective barriers.
+This study results congruent with the research data carried out by Pournaras, et al, 2004, who reported that less than twothirds of health care workers claimed that they always used personal protective equipment such as aprons, gowns and gloves, during surgeries and while conducting deliveries.
+According to Jawaid, et al, among medical doctors working in a tertiary care hospital in Pakistan, compliance for hand washing was 86%, for wearing gloves was 79%, masks 65%, eye goggles 25% and for using gowns/plastic aprons was 95%.35 However, there is sometimes a high rate of non-compliance among health care workers and this may be due to a lack of understanding among health care workers of how to properly use protective barriers.

-The current study findings showed that there was high level of awareness' towards Policies of Safety Measures among Endodontic staff within the study setting.
-These findings suggest that training of dental staff to maintain and enhance their knowledge about occupational safety, blood borne pathogens and universal precautions could improve their use of universal precautions.
-Regular training should include the universal precautions, initial biohazard handling, safety policies, safety behavior, safety equipments, continuing monitoring and maintain continuous quality improvement concerning the practice of occupational safety.
+The Current research showed that there was high level of Perspectives' ' towards Work Risks among health Care providers within the study setting.
+These findings suggest that training ofl health care workers to maintain and enhance their knowledge about occupational safety, blood borne pathogens and universal precautions could improve their use ofl universal precautions.
+Regular training should include the universal precautions, initial biohazard handling, safety policies, safety behavior, safety equipment's, continuing monitoring and maintain continuous quality improvement concerning the practice of occupational safety.